 If you prefer to invest in an all-in-one authentication tool, you might want to consider purchasing a fake gold coin detector from Fisch.
 These instruments are generally sold in a wallet and include fake gold coin detectors for each denomination gold coin in a series.
 While more expensive than investing in a scale and caliper, a Fisch fake gold coin tester should last during your entire gold coin investing lifetime.
 It essentially provides three tests to confirm the accuracy of a coin.
 It allows you to confirm that the weight of the coin is accurate and that the specifications, including the diameter and thickness of the coin are consistent with the specifications.
 If you only invest in one or two types of gold coins, this is probably a worthwhile investment.
 However, if you invest in many types of gold coins, purchasing many wallets can become quite expensive.
-We personally own a few wallets, and have no affiliation with this company.
+We personally own a few wallets and have no affiliation with this company.

-Several other options are available to individuals that wish to confirm the authenticity of their coins, including some expensive and not so expensive options.
-As far as low cost options go, one of the best ways to determine if the coin you wish to purchase is authentic or not is to compare it to a similar coin you own that you know is authentic.
+Several other options are available to individuals that wish to confirm the authenticity of their coins, including some expensive and not-so-expensive options.
+As far as low-cost options go, one of the best ways to determine if the coin you wish to purchase is authentic or not is to compare it to a similar coin you own that you know is authentic.
 This allows you to stack the coins, measure and weigh them to confirm that the specifications are similar.
 Another good low cost option involves investing in a rare earth magnet.
 These are extremely powerful magnets, and are able to attract nearly any metal that is magnetic, even if in smaller amounts.
 You simply apply the magnet to the coin or hold it slightly above the coin to confirm if it’s magnetic.
 If so, then walk away, as you’re dealing with a counterfeit coin.

 More expensive and reliable methods that can be used to verify the metal content of the coin that you’re purchasing include investing in a precious metals assay machine, such as one of the following from Niton and Olympus.
-However, at a price tag likely in excess of $1,000, your money is probably better spent elsewhere.
+However, at a price tag likely in the thousands, your money is probably better spent elsewhere.
 Other options that include various levels of knowledge and expense include conducting a density or specific gravity test to confirm the density of the metal, as all metals have distinct densities and properties that make them impossible to replicate.

 In summary, while there’s very little to be concerned about if purchasing gold coins from a reputable coin dealer, we recommend that you take appropriate steps when entering into a private transaction or conducting business with a coin dealer that doesn’t have an established track record.
 While it’s possible to spend thousands of dollars to ensure the authenticity of gold coins, for most folks, investing in an earth magnet, a reliable scale and caliper will help you to rule out 99% of counterfeit coins.
 If you’d like to take it a step further, consider investing in a fake gold coin detector from Fisch or conduct a density or specific gravity test to confirm that the density of the metal is accurate.